makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ![Testing on Safari with Incognito - Method 4](https://i.imgur.com/cpgygcq.png)

-This method does not work on Safari anymore, and it was not reported to work on any other major browser.
+This method does not work on Safari anymore and was not reported to work on any other major browser.

 ## Method 5: Fingerprint